 10.)
 No. 8 — Not much to say about this number.
 It almost didn’t make the list.

 9.)
-No. 5 — In the high-flying high-fiving ’80s, no number was bigger or later fell further.
+No. 5 — In the high-flying high-fiving ’80s, no number was ore celebrated or later fell further.
 Don’t expect a comeback unless fist-bumps are found to cause carpal tunnel.

 8.)
-No. 4 — No gold, silver or bronze here.
+No. 4 — Not gold, silver or bronze.
 Best you can say: half as boring

 7.)
-No. 2 — Unless you’re China or Miss America runner-up to Vanessa Williams, no one cares.
-As they told me at my GED reunion, if you’re not first, then you’re not even valedictorian to a bunch of idiots.
+No. 2 — As they told me at my GED reunion, if you’re not first, then you’re not even valedictorian to a bunch of idiots.

 5.)
-No. 6 — The only number with a pot belly, but thanks to those never-get-old “Joy of Six” puns, the extra heft actually seems cute (as long as it never cheats on you).
+No. 6 — The only number with a pot belly, but thanks to fun “Joy of Six” puns, that extra heft actually seems cute.

 3.)
 No. 10 — There’s a lot to say for the primacy effect.
 Everyone remembers the first and last… except maybe from this list.

 2.)
-No. 3 — Admittedly a sentimental choice.
-I’ve always had a soft spot for prime numbers.
-Also, not even a Mormon (or “especially not” a Mormon?) would hate on the eponym for the threesome.
+No. 3 — I’ve always had a soft spot for prime numbers, and not even a Mormon (or “especially not” a Mormon?) would hate on the eponym for the threesome.